Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: The Schwarzschild, Reissner-Nordstr o m, and de Sitter metrics

-In the course of studying the domains of dependence for the solutions of the local mixed problem~\eqref{eqn:hyperbolic-equation} we have used the inner time metric~\eqref{eqn:metric}; namely, for a regular point $p\in M$ of the potential, we selected the range control neighborhood $\mTa_{p,\tzau}$ satisfying conditions~\eqref{dfn:positive-neighborhood-upd}, and then we used the equation~\eqref{eqn:domain-dependence-regular} to define the domain of dependence with the time cap $T$ defined in~\eqref{dfn:T-domain-dependence}.
+In the course of studying the domains of dependence for the solutions of the local mixed problem~\eqref{eqn:hyperbolic-equation}, we use the inner time metric~\eqref{eqn:metric}, namely, for a regular point $p\in M$ of the potential, we select the range control neighborhood $\bmTa_{p,\tzau}$ satisfying conditions~\eqref{dfn:positive-neighborhood-upd}, and then, we use the equation~\eqref{eqn:domain-dependence-regular} to define the domain of dependence with the time cap $T$ defined in~\eqref{dfn:T-domain-dependence}.